-- Adding exchange rates. - Adding uncertainties associated with supplies, capacities, and costs. - Including nonagricultural commodities to assess the impacts on transportation capacities. - Incorporating quality of the agricultural commodities over time and associated demands.
+- Adding exchange rates. - Adding uncertainties associated with supplies and capacities as well as costs. - Including nonagricultural commodities and impacts on transportation capacities. - Incorporating quality of the agricultural commodities over time and associated demand.

 The Virtual Center for Supernetworks

 Supernetworks for Optimal Decision-Making and Improving the Global Quality of Life